DavidCico/Two-dimensional-flow-in-Finite-Volume-Method/README.md

 # Passive scalar transport in a 2D flow using Finite Volume Method (FVM)
-This code is a FORTRAN implementation of a 2D flow using FVM.
+This code is a Fortran implementation of a 2D flow using FVM.
 The flow of a passive scalar is modelled, and visualization of the field is done with Paraview.

 ## Getting Started